For One Violinist, Elevating Music By Black Composers Is A 20-Year Mission

 "My parents would put on Chicago blues records when they weren't playing the classical station when I was growing up, and it's just sort of been in the air," she says.
 "I mean, I really consider it to be my indigenous music — of, you know, of where I live."

-Another of the composers featured on that album is Billy Childs—a Grammy-winning Los Angeles -based composer and pianist.
+Another of the composers featured on that album is Billy Childs — a Grammy-winning Los Angeles-based composer and pianist.
 Childs got a cold dose of how the classical establishment felt about composers of color when he went to the University of Southern California to study classical composition, with a side of jazz performance.

 "It seemed as though, often, I wouldn't be taken as seriously as a composer steeped in the European tradition of music because of my jazz background," Childs says. "but that also had kind of a racial overtone to it."